|Home||Energy||Nuclear||Electricity||Climate Change||Lighting Control||Contacts||Links|

 In plan view the corner detail of 2 mobile square and 2 fixed octagonal adjacent fuel bundles appears as shown below:

 6) The legs of adjacent fixed octagonal fuel bundles are connected together at their bottoms by cast sockets which are securely fastened to the 1.5 m high open steel lattice.
-The top corners of adjacent fixed octagonal fuel bundles are connected together by through bolts in the plane of the diagonal reinforcing plates to form a rigid fixed matrix of fixed octagonal fuel bundles within which the mobile square fuel bundles slide vertically.
+The top corners of adjacent fixed octagonal fuel bundles are connected together by through bolts in the plane of the diagonal reinforcing plates to form a rigid matrix of fixed octagonal fuel bundles within which the mobile square fuel bundles slide vertically.

 7) The fixed octagonal fuel bundle maximum outside face to outside face distance is:

 23 X (5 / 8) inch = 14.375.0 inches.

-8) Within the fuel bundles fuel tube spaces are lost to both corner girders and diagonal reinforcing sheets.
+8) Within the fuel bundles a number of fuel tube spaces are lost to both corner girders and diagonal reinforcing sheets.
 Within each fixed octagonal fuel bundle's shroud walls are:

 22^2 - 4(6) - 2 (22) = 416 fuel tubes.

-9) The square fuel bundle maximum outside face to outside face distance is:
+9) The square mobile fuel bundle maximum outside face to outside face distance is:

 19 X (5 / 8) inch = 11.875 inches.